hbz5000/CALFEWS/README.md

 More information on the CALFEWS model, and comparison of model output to historical data, can be found in the following manuscript:

 Zeff, H.B., Herman, J.D., Hamilton, A.L., Malek, K., Cohen, J.S., Medellin-Azuara, J., Reed, P.M., and G.W.
 Characklis.
 (2020).
 "Paper title." *Journal Name*.
-(In preparation).
+(In preparation). **TODO-update paper details**

 Licensed under the MIT License, 2017.

-## Installation
+## Installation and setup
-Installation instructions
+1. Clone this repository to your local machine.

-## Tutorials
+1. **TODO-add conda environment instructions**
-2 tutorials
+1. Run model with ``python3 -W ignore main.py``, or run ``main.py`` from your favorite IDE.

-## Contents
+1. For more details on model parameters, input files, and output files, run the Jupyter Notebook ``CALFEWS_intro_tutorial.ipynb``.
-Directory structure
+1. To run all simulations and reproduce all figures from Zeff et al. 2020 (in preparation), run the Jupyter Notebook ``modeling_paper_notebook.ipynb``.